openreplay/openreplay/apiv2/README.md

     assert ok[0]
 ```

-Here is another test that that to exercise the router:
+Here is another that also test the router:

 ```python
 from orpy import base as orpy